jimhigson/oboe.js/writing/main/5_Implementation.md

 next one.

 ![List representation of an ascent from leaf to root of a JSON tree.
-This is the representation which is built up by the incremental content builder and also that compiled JSONPath expressions are tested against for matches \label{ascent}](images/ascent.png)
+Note the special ROOT token which represents the path mapping to the root node (of course nothing maps to the root) - this is an object, taking advantage of object identity to ensure that the token is unequal to anything but itself.
+This list form is built up by the incremental content builder and is the format that compiled JSONPath expressions test against for matches \label{ascent}](images/ascent.png)

 The path of the current node is maintained as a singly linked list, with each list element holding the field name and the node and the node